tigera-cs/Calico-Enterprise-Networking-Training-FR/3. Cross Node Connectivity/README.md

 Calico supports annotations on both namespaces and pods that can be used to control which IPPool or even which IP address a pod will receive its address from when it is created.
 In this example, we're going to create a namespace to host externally routable Pods.

 1. Let's create a namespace with the required Calico IPAM annotations.
-Examine the namespace configurations.
+Examine the namespace configurations below.
 Note how Calico IPAM annotation `cni.projectcalico.org/ipv4pools` is used with the name of IPPool `external-pool` to allocate IP addresses from IPPool `external-pool` to pods deployed in this namespace.

 ```
 kubectl apply -f -<<EOF